jdlibatique/java-review/README.md

 # java-review

-Just a repository for Java review activities
+Just a repository for Java review activities.
+Will include basics up to design patterns and DSA.